Client Agreement of Policies, Terms and Conditions

 Privacy and Security

-The Student, Representative, or Guest Student hereby agrees to not lease, lend, sell, exchange, or otherwise release any AAHP password, logo, syllabi information, or any other AAHP commercial or intellectual property that the AAHP has not already publicly released.
+The Student, Representative, or Guest Student hereby agrees to not lease, lend, sell, exchange, trade, or otherwise present, broadcast or release any AAHP password, logo, syllabus-based content and information, or any other AAHP commercial or intellectual property without written consent from AAHP Senior Staff.

 The AAHP hereby agrees to not lease, lend, sell, exchange, or otherwise release the Student, Representative, or Guest Student’s private information, obtained as registration information, or through any other means, without full written consent of the Student involved.

-Upon registration, the Student’s or representative’s account will be automatically charged an administrative fee of .50 cents with every Registration filed, and for every new credit/debit card or change of credit/debit card information submitted electronically.
+Upon registration, the Student’s or Student Representative’s account will be automatically charged an administrative fee of .50 cents with every Registration filed, and for every new credit/debit card or change of credit/debit card information submitted electronically.

 Each single registration stands alone for one course per eight-week Session; two or more registrations per Student or family members from the same household during any eight-week Session will each receive a relevant discount (see Discounts).

 A Student’s registration is processed by AAHP staff, and is contingent on seat availability, which is available on a first-come first-served basis.
 The AAHP may contact the Prospective Student to discuss alternate choices if his or her primary selection is not available.
-The AAHP cannot serve requests for early reservation of class slots.
+The AAHP cannot serve requests for early reservation of class slots prior to any upcoming Session.

-Student will provide the AAHP with accurate credit card information through the AAHP’s secure server at time of registration, and will be billed once his or her registration is processed.
+Student and/or Student Representative hereby agrees to provide the AAHP with accurate credit card information through the AAHP’s secure server at time of registration, and will be billed and charged once his or her registration is processed.

 Student or Representative will receive an emailed Invoice and/or Statement prior to every new Session, unless he or she has submitted a Temporary Interruption of Classes/Withdrawal form in a timely manner, per the terms detailed above, under Billing.